albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 ## 📜 **License**

-Distributed under the BSD 3-Clause License.
+This project is distributed under the BSD 3-Clause License.
 See `LICENSE` for more information.

 ## 🙌 **Credits**